brewinn/Roadrunner-CellCounter/README.md

 Project code should be made via Test-Driven Development (TDD).
 TDD is a broad topic, and you should look into it if you have the time.
 For our purposes, this means that tests should be written *before* the relevant code is added, and then the code modified to make the test pass.
-Check the discord for a TDD tutorial if you need an introduction.
+Send a message on discord if you need an introduction.

 ## Credits